 Once you have completed your outline, it's time to start putting everything together.
 Yes, you could create a PowerPoint pitch deck from scratch, but this is often time-consuming and complicated.
 Instead, use a template, which provides you with all the presentation slides you need.

-Here at Slidebean, we have templates for companies of all sizes, including startups and scaleups.
+Here at Slidebean, we have presentation templates for business of all sizes, including startups and scaleups.
 You can create a professional pitch deck in just a few minutes by following the on-screen prompts.
 Everything's included — bullet points, graphics, headers, footers, and more.
 Take the time to plan your pitch to produce a powerful sales document that helps you communicate with your audience.

 Once you have created your presentation outline template, sign up to Slidebean and design a pitch that provides you with a huge return on your investment.